FITing-Tree: A Data-aware Index Structure: Evaluation

-Furthermore, as expected for very small index sizes (i.e., very large page sizes in fixed-sized paging and a high error threshold in \system{}), both \system{} and fixed-sized paging mimic the performance of binary search.
-This is because there are only a small number (in some cases one) of pages, and the vast majority of the time is spent performing binary search to locate the item inside the large page.
-On the other hand, as the index grows, the performance of both fixed-sized paging as well as \system{} converge to that of a full index due to the fact that pages contain very few elements and almost all of the time is spent traversing the tree to find the relevant page.
-Note that the spike in the graph for the fixed-sized index is due to the fact that the index begins to fall out of the CPU's L2 cache.
+As expected, for very small index sizes (i.e., very large pages or a high error threshold), both \system{} and fixed-size paging mimic the performance of binary search since there are only a few pages that are searched using binary search.
+On the other hand, as the index grows, the performance of both fixed-size paging as well as \system{} converge to that of a full index due to the fact that pages contain very few elements.
+Note that the spike in the graph for the fixed-size index is due to the fact that the index begins to fall out of the CPU's L2 cache.

 Finally, as expected, the data distribution impacts the performance of \system{}.
 More specifically, we can see that \system{} is able to more quickly match the performance of a full tree with the Maps dataset, compared to the Weblogs and IoT datasets.
-This is due to the fact that the Maps dataset is relatively linear, when compared to the Weblogs and IoT datasets as shown in Figure~\ref{fig:linearity}.
+This is due to the fact that the Maps dataset is relatively linear, when compared to the Weblogs and IoT datasets (shown in Figure~\ref{fig:linearity}).